nathsten/stacc-code-challange/README.md

 # Stacc code challenge 2021

 ## Description

+> The app can be tested on [fathomless-reef-83712.herokuapp.com/](https://fathomless-reef-83712.herokuapp.com/)!

 > I chose to make a full-stack application consisting of an API that's searching for sanctions etc in your request, and an interactive front-end design that lets you verify the people and organizations that you're searching for.

 > My main focus was on the API, but I wanted to make a full stack application that lets you do the KYC screening of all the people the given API includes.